ppgcourseUB/ppgcourse2023/BayesianInference_RevBayes/Lab_1/Intro_RevBayes_FINAL.md

 ## Launching RevBayes with a bash file

 Finally, we can use a bash file if we are running the script within a cluster.
-Below is an example of a bash file to run the "Intro.Rev" script in RevBayes.
+Below is an example of a bash file to run the `Intro.Rev` script in RevBayes.
 Because we are running in a cluster, we need to include a command for the output to be saved.
 You can find this script `myScript.sh` in the `lab_1` folder.

 ```
 #!/bin/bash